 'So I can't buy a ticket, then?'
 I ventured.

-Oh yes I could: from the ticket touts, who are technically illegal, but work in collaboration with Pelni.
-I got a ticket for 73,000rp, only 3000rp over the odds, and bustled onto the KM Tidar, bound for Surabaya in the island of Java.
-I couldn't believe how easy it was, but then again, Indonesian transport never ceases to amaze me with its efficient connections, even if the transport itself often leaves something to be desired.
+Oh yes I could, from the ticket touts, who are technically illegal, but who work in collaboration with Pelni.
+I got a ticket for 73,000rp, only 3000rp over the odds, and bustled onto the KM Tidar, bound for the port of Surabaya on the island of Java.
+I couldn't believe how easy it was, but then again, the efficient connections you get with Indonesian transport never cease to amaze me, even if the transport itself often leaves something to be desired.

 I wasn't the only one to catch the boat from Sulawesi to Java.
 Apart from the people – not as many as on the Flores-Sulawesi ferry, I was pleased to find, meaning the toilets worked and there were plenty of free beds – there was half the cockroach population of Indonesia, who decided to settle down in the same corner as me.
-Every time I rolled over I heard the familiar crunch of cockroach shell, and opening my packet of biscuits1, I had to shoo the buggers out before they had me out of house and home.
-I don't mind cockroaches that much – they die, eventually, just like other insects, and at least they don't bite – but they come in numbers.
-And they tickle.
+Every time I rolled over I heard the familiar crunch of cockroach shell, and opening my packet of biscuits1, I had to shoo the hordes out before they had me out of house and home.
+I don't mind cockroaches that much – they die, eventually, just like other insects, and at least they don't bite – but I'm less keen when they turn up in numbers.
+And they tickle, which isn't much fun.

-1 After the previous Pelni trip, I took my own food and ate Pop Mie (Pot Noodles to you and me) in the cafeteria.
-The biscuits saved my life...
-Pelni food after my last batch of food poisoning would have been fatal.
+1 After my previous Pelni trip, I took my own food and ate Pop Mie (Pot Noodle to you and me) in the cafeteria.
+Those biscuits saved my life... eating Pelni food after my last batch of food poisoning would have been fatal.